felifluid/bachelorarbeit/thesis/chapters/background.typ

 One can recognise the unique shape of the curve in the #sym.zeta\-s-plane from @fig:hamda:x, which flattens out to a straight line when approaching $psi=0$.
 @sec:background:topovis:zeta-shift discusses details on how #sym.zeta\-shift is defined and calculated using data from GKW.

-=== Parallel Periodic Boundary Conditions
+=== Specifications in GKW
-The s-grid is periodic across its boundary at $±0.5$ under the boundary condition // quelle !!
+GKW

-$ s = s±1 $
+The s-grid is defined  between

 The regular spacing of the s-grid also extends across this periodic boundary condition.
 To be precise the s-grid is defined as